dart-lang/sdk/docs/gsoc/Dart-GSoC-2023-Project-Ideas.md

  * There are existing [conformance tests](https://github.com/dart-lang/http/tree/master/pkgs/http_client_conformance_tests) to validate the correctness of the work.
  * Dart users want it!

-A good project proposal will describe what Java APIs are necessary to implement the [`package:http` `Client` interface](https://pub.dev/documentation/http/latest/http/Client-class.html) and an *excellent* project proposal will discuss what features [`package:jnigen`](https://pub.dev/packages/jnigen) needs to to use those APIs from Dart.
+A good project proposal will describe what Java APIs are necessary to implement the [`package:http` `Client` interface](https://pub.dev/documentation/http/latest/http/Client-class.html) and an *excellent* project proposal will discuss what features [`package:jnigen`](https://pub.dev/packages/jnigen) needs to use those APIs from Dart.

 **Good Sample Project**: Try writing a small [Flutter](https://flutter.dev/) application that makes HTTP requests using Java API bindings created with [`package:jnigen`](https://pub.dev/packages/jnigen).